-If you believe that you may have COVID-19 while enrolled in the study then you must immediately inform the study team on 0191 233 6161.
+If you believe that you may have COVID-19 while enrolled in the study then you must immediately inform the study team on 0207188 7188 (ask for COV002 vaccine trial).
 Do not attend the clinical trial site unless you have been informed to by the study team.
-If you are at all unsure, please contact the study team.
+If you are at all unsure please contact the study team.

 When calling to inform the study team that you may have COVID-19 we will arrange for a COVID-19 testing visit.
 At this visit we will use a nose and/or throat swab to collect a sample and check if you have the virus or not.
 We will also be taking a blood sample at this stage for safety and immunology monitoring.
-You may be asked to attend a visit around 5 days later to collect a second swab or to collect an additional self-swab at home.
 We will see you again 7 days later to collect another swab and blood sample.